bevyengine/bevy/examples/README.md

 [Query glTF primitives](../examples/gltf/query_gltf_primitives.rs) | Query primitives in a glTF scene [Update glTF Scene](../examples/gltf/update_gltf_scene.rs) | Update a scene from a glTF file, either by spawning the scene as a child of another entity, or by accessing the entities of the scene
 [glTF Skinned Mesh](../examples/gltf/gltf_skinned_mesh.rs) | Skinned mesh example with mesh and joints data loaded from a glTF file
-[glTF extension AnimationGraph](../examples/gltf/gltf_extension_animation_graph.rs) | Uses glTF data to build an AnimationGraph via extension processing
+[glTF extension BlendGraph](../examples/gltf/gltf_extension_blend_graph.rs) | Uses glTF data to build an BlendGraph via extension processing
 [glTF extension processing to build Mesh2ds from glTF data](../examples/gltf/gltf_extension_mesh_2d.rs) | Uses glTF extension data to convert incoming Mesh3d/MeshMaterial3d assets to 2d

 ## Tests